A place to record some of the books I've read recently (or not so recently.)

 Jodi Picoult My Sister's Keeper (2003 ) I never saw it coming.
 Honestly, I've not been that surprised by the ending of a book for a very long time.
 And yet it was the only way it could have ended, when I reconsider.
 The book in question is Jodi Picoult's My Sister's Keeper.
 Now I'm bound to have lots of people laugh and say it was obvious, but not to me, it wasn't.

 It's a moving tale of two sisters - not twins, although they have almost identical DNA because younger sister Anna is a designer baby, conceived to provide stem cell treatment for her seriously ill sibling.
 Kate has a rare form of leukaemia that only regular transplants of platelets, white blood cells, bone marrow and, eventually, a kidney, all donated by Anna, can control.
+The story begins when 13-year-old Anna decides to take her parents to court for the right to make future medical decisions for herself.
+It is a complex plot about ethics, love, hate, and the devastating effects that a terminal illness has on every member of a family.

 Alternating between tears and laughter, in the same way that the family copes, the reader is given a tour of the American family court system as well as learning about hospital politics.
 We also find out a lot about setting light to buildings, as father Brian deals with an arsonist in his work as a firefighter, on top of the pressures at home.